• Skip to primary navigation

 Ayran (yogurt drink)

-A popular Turkish savory yogurt drink that is served throughout the Middle East and Mediterranean region with different names.
+A popular Turkish refreshing drink that is served throughout the Middle East and Mediterranean region with different names.
 This Turkish drink is super easy to make and goes well with almost any meal.

 Prevent your screen from going dark